 The Issuer is and may become involved in legal proceedings, regulatory activity and measures (including investigations) which, if resolved negatively for the Issuer, could have an adverse effect on the Issuer's operations, net results and equity position.
-For current proceedings reference is made to "Litigation - Unit-linked Products" beginning on page 136 and "Litigation - Conflict between the Slovak Government and Achmea B.V." on page 136 and "Litigation - Tax Dispute" on page 136 of this Base Prospectus.
+For current proceedings reference is made to "Litigation - Unit-linked Products" beginning on page 137 and "Litigation - Conflict between the Slovak Government and Achmea" on page 137 of this Base Prospectus.